 Take Up My Sword: Túrin accidentally kills Beleg and takes up Beleg's Empathic Weapon, eventually becoming known as the Mormegil, meaning Black Sword for his achievements therewith.

-Taking You with Me: Numerous examples between the Elves and their enemies, but especially when Glorfindel and Ecthelion fight Balrogs during the siege of Gondolin and manage to kill it, but die themselves.
+Taking You with Me: Numerous examples between the Elves and their enemies, but especially when Glorfindel and Ecthelion fight Balrogs during the Siege of Gondolin.
+They actually manage to take them down, but die themselves.

 Huan, the Hound of Valinor.
 He only actually speaks three times, and Tolkien never really states if he's a Maia in animal form, or just a really big dog that the Valar gifted with the ability of speech.